Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - My Dress-Up Darling

-If you want a more structured list, my fanservice guide is here: fan service anime series.
+For a more structured list, my fan service anime series guide has you covered.

-Mecha anime features large mechanized machines (robots, suits, vehicles) usually piloted by people.
-It can be pure spectacle, but the best mecha tends to use machines to talk about war, identity, and power.
+Mecha anime centers on large piloted machines, whether robots, suits, or vehicles.
+It can be all spectacle, yet the best mecha uses those machines to talk about war, identity, and power.

 - Gundam